lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 You might be a [Unity](https://unity.com/) person, maybe you prefer [Unreal Engine](https://www.unrealengine.com/), or even [Godot](https://godotengine.org/) will work better for you.
 If you’re into 2D, there are options like [Construct](https://www.construct.net/en).
 Try a couple of them and you’ll see which one feels the best.
 It’s also totally okay if you stick with building paper models and making games that way.

-Also, if you ponder how to with each tool, look for the communities and tutorials supporting them, either via the product’s official website or on YouTube, [Udemy](https://www.udemy.com/) or [Coursera](https://www.coursera.org/).
+Also, if you ponder on "how to" with each tool, look for the communities and tutorials supporting them online, either via the product’s official website or on YouTube, [Udemy](https://www.udemy.com/) or [Coursera](https://www.coursera.org/).

 #### Blockout tools
 Blockout is the process of using basic objects (“blockmeshes”) provided by the engine to create a waterdown version of a level you plan to build.
 Think, gray boxes put together to create a space like this one: